- The May Term in Luxembourg

 General Information for The May Term Program

 Admission and Course Credit

-The May Term in Luxembourg is open to all college students in the US whose studies have not been completed prior to the beginning of the May Term.
+The May Term in Luxembourg is not open to students from other schools.
+Clark University undergraduate students should not have completed their studies prior to the beginning of the May Term.
 At times, Clark graduate students or students from COPACE can be admitted pending individual arrangements.
 In general, the admission criteria include: academic performance (a transcript is required with the application form), reasons for participation, and relevance of the course to the student s academic career.
 Applicants may be interviewed at the Luxembourg Program Office at Clark University.

 Students may not participate if they have received any sanctions, resident life or otherwise, or if they have a probation or sanction history.
-Students from colleges other than Clark and Holy Cross have to provide a statement from their Dean of Student s Office that they are not on, or have a history of, any kind of social sanction.
 Enrolled Clark students will receive normal day-college credit (1 full unit).
-Students from other schools must make arrangements to have credits transferred to their home institution (1 Clark unit is equivalent to 4 credits).

 Tuition Costs, Financial Aid and Scholarships

-The fee includes tuition for one course, accommodations, 14 set meals per full week, all field trips and entrance fees associated with a course or official tour, HTH medical (evacuation) insurance (you still have to be covered by a US medical insurance company), transportation to/from Findel airport to our residence in Remich, and the festive Henry J. Leir Luncheon at Michelin Star Restaurant Lea Linster the day before departure.
+The program fee covers tuition for one course, accommodations, 14 set meals per full week, all field trips and entrance fees associated with a course or official tour, HTH medical (evacuation) insurance (you still have to be covered by a US medical insurance company), transportation to/from Findel airport to our residence in Remich, and the festive Henry J. Leir Luncheon at Michelin Star Restaurant Lea Linster the day before departure.